The

 35. Arjuna said:--There being two forms of the Deity,

-the one transcendent of spiritual and the other transpicuous or
+the one transcendent of spiritual and the other

 material; tell me to which of these I shall resort for my